projectara/greybus-spec/source/bridged_phy.rst

 GPIO operation are defined below.

-Table :num:`table-gpio-operation-type` defines the Greybus GPIO protocol operation types and their values.
+Table :num:`table-gpio-operation-type` defines the Greybus GPIO Protocol operation types and their values.
 Both the request type and response type values are shown.

 .. figtable::